 Cloud-based solutions can be an important aspect of your non-profit or association technology strategy, and must be taken into consideration so you can keep your organization’s data as secure as possible while also allowing employees the most mobility possible.

 Big data is a popular buzzword today, especially among the major corporations that have spent over a decade perfecting the ways that they collect, analyze and leverage big data to show you relevant ads, predict your buying behaviors and more — think Google and Amazon, for example.
 The exciting news is that, now, even associations and non-profit organizations can leverage big data to further their missions and better serve their members.
-Check out this article for more info: Big Data Can Be a Useful Tool for Small Associations and Non-Profits.

 In addition to making access to data easy and secure for users, it's critical to consider data loss prevention and backup and disaster recovery planning.
 What would happen if a natural disaster struck your office?
 How long would it take to recover your data and resume operations, and what would that involve?
 Don't even get me started on how much that downtime could cost you.
 Consult with experts to ensure you've got all the bases covered when it comes to protecting your data — from selecting the appropriate type(s) of data backups, to planning and executing the best backup method(s) for your needs and budget, and everything in between.